seantis/libres/docs/concepts.rst

 to rename that context!
-This is because Libres binds resources, allocations, reserved slots and reservations to the name of your context and any change to that name will probably result in you losing 'sight' of your data (they will still be there, but you won't see them under a different name).
+This is because Libres binds resources, allocations, reserved slots and reservations to the name of your context and any change to that name will probably result in you losing 'sight' of your data (they will still be there, but you won't find them under your new name).